-- Criteria: The criteria on which the selection is made may be one of several typical criteria: - The provider with the most cost effective offering. - In the cases where the offers were solicited the selected participant may simply be that whose offer is received first. - Where a provider "rating" history is available, the provider with the best ratings score is selected. - Weights on criteria: The selection may be made based on more than one criterion at once.
+- Criteria: The criteria on which the selection is made may be one of several typical criteria: - \circ $\;$ The provider with the most cost effective offering. - In the cases where the offers were solicited the selected participant may simply be that whose offer is received first. - Where a provider "rating" history is available, the provider with the best ratings score is selected. - Weights on criteria: The selection may be made based on more than one criterion at once.
 For example, the criteria could be a composite that takes into account both the cost of the service and its reliability.
-In such a case weights should be assigned to the criteria in order to make the selection objectively. - Select more than one: Depending on the nature of interaction, it may be required that multiple participants get selected: - If the goal of the selection can be decomposed then a participant can be independently selected to fulfill part of the goal.
-For example, if the goal is to minimize the total price of a list of items being purchased, then each item offerings.
+In such a case weights should be assigned to the criteria in order to make the selection objectively. - Select more than one: Depending on the nature of interaction, it may be required that multiple participants get selected. - If the goal of the selection can be decomposed then a participant can be independently selected to fulfill part of the goal.
+For example, if the goal is to minimize the total price of a list of items being purchased, then each item may be purchased from the participant that provides the lowest price for that item. - Selecting more than one participant may be a form of "fault tolerance".
+One participant is designated to be the main participants and one or more are selected as backup.
+In case the first selected participant fails to fulfill their responsibility, the "runner-up" is tapped instead. - Phases: The selection could be a process that goes through successive phases before a final participant is selected.
+The candidates are filtered out in each phase where each phase may have different (or additional) criteria.
+This is typical in solicitation-driven selection were the selected providers in one phase become solicited providers in the following phase. - Finding candidates: The selection pattern does not address how the participant finds the candidates from which to select.
+Often times the participants will be located via one or more of the following ways: - Found via a lookup in a public registry. - o Retrieved from a "preferred vendor" list or a "trusted partner" list. - Tapping registered members of an e-business community or a trading network.

-- A participant can optimize some desired quality of the interaction by varying the selection criteria to match some requirements. - The choice of participant may change from one interaction to the next if the offerings and/or the selection criteria change. - Keeping a history of the interactions with previously selected partners informs and improves future selection process.
+- A participant is able to select objectively among similar offerings. - A participant can optimize some desired quality of the interaction by varying the selection criteria to match some requirements. - The choice of participant may change from one interaction to the next if the offerings and/or the selection criteria change. - Keeping a history of the interactions with previously selected partners informs and improves future selection process.